-Senate Bill No. 1228 proposes the establishment of Indigenous Peoples' Day as a legal state holiday in Connecticut, effective July 1, 2025.
+Senate Bill No. 1228 proposes to establish Indigenous Peoples' Day as a new legal holiday in the state, effective July 1, 2025.
 The bill amends Section 1-4 of the general statutes by repealing the existing language and substituting it with new provisions that include Indigenous Peoples' Day among the recognized legal holidays.
 The specific date for this holiday has not been determined, but it will be recognized alongside other holidays such as New Year's Day, Martin Luther King, Jr. Day, and Veterans' Day.
 The bill also maintains the existing provisions regarding school closures on legal holidays, allowing local and regional boards of education to decide whether to close schools or hold educational programs in observance of the holiday.

 GAE Joint Favorable: 1-4